SebastianMuskalla/MarkdownToHTML/README.md

   This leads to standalone HTML files, but also increases the size of each file by roughly 30 kilobytes, which is wasteful when multiple HTML files could share the same CSS file.

   If this environment variable is set to true (`LINK_CSS=true`), MarkdownToHTML will instead of pasting the CSS files just put a `<link>` tag for each CSS file.
-  Note that this also means that the CSS files do not have to present when running MarkdownToHTML.
+  Note that this also means that the CSS files do not have to be present when running MarkdownToHTML.

 * **CSS_FILES**